 As mentioned above, the burden of proof in a personal injury case rests with the injured victim.
 It would be wise to collect evidence for yourself or contact our firm to act quickly to collect evidence for you.
 Always seek medical attention.
 The professionals tending to your medical needs will document the injury, the place it occurred, and the general time it happened.
 If you can, take pictures of what caused your injury.
 Talk to potential witnesses that can help support your case, if necessary.
 If it is a weather-related hazard, it is imperative that you collect proof as soon as possible because conditions can change by the minute and erase your evidence.
 It is important to know that property owners have a certain amount of time to clear their walking surfaces of snow and ice after a storm concludes.
 If you were hurt within that time period, you may not have a valid case.

 Contact a Westchester County law firm to protect your future

-For nearly 20 years, the Law Offices of Jonathan D. Sands has aggressively fought to pursue compensation for its injured clients.
+For over 30 years, the Law Offices of Jonathan D. Sands has aggressively fought to pursue compensation for its injured clients.
 We understand that the injuries suffered in falls can be debilitating, sometimes permanently, and result in large medical bills and lost earnings.
 If you or someone you know has been injured in a fall, please contact our office to discuss your case.